egch/1Z0-829-preparation/docs/ch6.md

 ```
 ## Creating Immutable Objects
 ### Declaring an Immutable Class
-1. Mark the class as final or make all of the constructors private.
+1. Mark the class as final or make all the constructors private.
 2. Mark all the instance variables private and final.
 3. Don’t define any setter methods.
 4. Don’t allow referenced mutable objects to be modified.